Bruce Lankford

 Conclusion

-The 15 principles omit much, but they highlight a need for change.
+To my mind, the 15 principles detail a significant water governance challenge; how to fit irrigated agriculture to a pressure-pot warming world, rigorously accountable to all.
+The 15 principles omit much – for example they do not cover other farming inputs or water quality.
+But they highlight a need for change.
 If ‘business as usual’ continues (water remains poorly controlled), irrigation will keep colonising freshwater, remain upstream of other sectors, be treated as the act of watering fields (Lankford and Agol, 2024), or be researched in an uncoordinated hobbyist fashion.
-Without a more-systematic approach to water control and irrigation, the sector will not be well placed to face a warming, climate-turbulent, water-competing world whilst maintaining a key role in growing food (and where sustainable other crops), supporting livelihoods, consuming less water and carbon-based energy – and/or banking more water in storage or for nature.
-Genuinely tough choices lie ahead.
+Without a more-systematic approach to water control and irrigation, the sector will not be well placed to face a warming, fluxing, climate-turbulent, water-competing world yet maintaining a key role in growing food (and, where sustainable, other crops), supporting livelihoods, restoring soils, consuming less water and carbon-based energy – and/or banking more water in storage or for nature.
+Genuinely tough choices lie ahead; for example, the commons of groundwater irrigation (em)powered by solar presents a particular challenge.

-Sincere thanks to Helen Rumford, Chyna Dixon, Saskia van der Kooij, Louise Busschaert, Mona Liza Delos Reyes, Stuart Orr, Nadja den Besten and Aaditeshwar Seth for their helpful chats prior to this blog being published.
+Sincere thanks to Helen Rumford, Chyna Dixon, Arnald Puy, Saskia van der Kooij, Louise Busschaert, Mona Liza Delos Reyes, Stuart Orr, Nadja den Besten and Aaditeshwar Seth for helpful chats prior to this blog being published.

 References